 Rev. Dominic Toan Tran, Pastor

 Father Dominic Toan Tran, was born on October 1st, 1976, in Ho Nai, Bien Hoa, Vietnam.
-He entered St. John Vianney College Seminary in Miami in 2002 and graduated in 2006 with a Bachelor’s Degree in Philosophy.
-He completed his theological studies at St. Vincent de Paul Regional Seminary, earning a Master’s Degree in Divinity in 2011.
+He entered St. John Vianney College Seminary in Miami in 2002 and graduated with a Bachelor’s degree in Philosophy in 2006.
+He then completed his theological studies at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida, earning a Master’s Degree in Divinity in 2011.

 Rev. Michael O’Flaherty, Pastor Emeritus